 It may also be the case that your existing marketing efforts have won these users back.
 To check what specific re-engagement efforts worked, use the report Which email campaigns convert at the highest rate?

-Using These Segments in Analysis
+Using These Properties in Analysis

 - Users who started doing: users who recently completed the target event for the first time